In both "The Wolf and the Lion" and "Fire and Blood", Varys and Littlefinger have scenes that exemplify this trope.

-Spoiled Brat: In "The Wolf and the Lion", Lord Renly reveals that his brothers consider him to be a spoiled child.
-Ser Loras' facial expression and his silence strongly indicate that he agrees.
-Renly then points out that Loras (whose family is richer than his) is overly-pampered as well.
+Spoiled Brat: In "The Wolf and the Lion", Renly says his brothers consider him this.
+Loras' expression and silence indicate he agrees, but Renly retorts that Loras is even richer and more pampered than him.

 Renly: And how much did your father pay for that armour of yours?

-Spoiled Sweet: Although Renly grew up in the lap of luxury, he is genuinely a nice guy, and he does care about the smallfolk (at least more so than most Westerosi nobles).
+Although he grew up in luxury, Renly is a genuinely nice guy who cares about the smallfolk more than most Westerosi nobles.

 Robb falls in love with an independent woman from Volantis, but he's bound by a political marriage pact to a Frey daughter he's never even met.

-Renly and Loras' illicit romance comes to a tragic end in "The Ghost of Harrenhal" after Renly is assassinated.
+Renly and Loras' illicit romance comes to a tragic end in "The Ghost of Harrenhal" when Renly is assassinated.